waltligon/orangefs/doc/coding/developer-guidelines.md

 projects in the PARL lab use CVS to manage source code.
 These are some of the basic capabilities that it provides:

   - automatically tracks changes to code so that old versions are backed up

   - allows you to document incremental changes and browse this documentation

   - multiple users can make changes simultaneously

   - keeps multiple copies synchronized between different users

   - allows you to work remotely

 You can find out more information about CVS at http://www.cvshome.org.

 ### Overview

 CVS stores revision history for each file in your project.
-Each time you "commit" a file to CVS, a snapshot of its state at that time is stored in CVS.
+Each time you “commit” a file to CVS, a snapshot of its state at that time is stored in CVS.
 This allows you to back up to old versions at any time, or browse old versions to see how the code evolved.

 It is important to note that CVS stores version information independently for each file.
-There is no global verion number associated with your project at any time unless you manually assign it (see the "tag" feature, which is beyond the scope of this document).
+There is no global verion number associated with your project at any time unless you manually assign it (see the “tag” feature, which is beyond the scope of this document).
 Version numbers for each file revision are assigned automatically by CVS; there is no way to control this numbering.